Resveratrol A to Z

 We offer premium grade natural resveratrol supplements delivered in a vegetarian capsule and in powdered form at an economical price.

 At Mega Resveratrol we are always trying to improve our products.
 For example, most dietary supplements and vitamins are made with “inactive ingredients”.
 These ingredients are added mainly to facilitate the manufacturing process but they have no health benefits.
-In some cases, these added ingredients may produce an allergic reaction or they even are unsafe.
-All of our resveratrol products are made with no excipient ingredients added.
-That means vegetarian capsules that contain pure resveratrol with absolutely no additives, binders, fillers or preservatives. (i.e. stearate acid, silica dioxide, etc.), just pure resveratrol.
+In some cases, these added ingredients may produce an allergic reaction or they can even be generally unsafe for consumption.
+All of our resveratrol products are made with no excipient (inactive) ingredients added.
+That means vegetarian capsules that contain pure resveratrol with absolutely no additives, binders, fillers or preservatives (i.e. stearate acid, silica dioxide, etc.), just pure resveratrol.

 Our natural resveratrol products are encapsulated in the USA in a GMP facility regulated by the FDA.
 Every batch is tested for purity by an independent U.S. laboratory.
 Please refer to the Certification Page.